Vonny1412/Valheim.StopDropScattering/README.md

 ## Multiplayer / Testing Status

 * ✅ Works in singleplayer / local games
 * ⚠️ Not fully tested on dedicated servers

 Feedback from multiplayer/server testing is very welcome.

+**Important:**
+For multiplayer testing, the mod must be installed on both client and server.
+Requires Jotunn.

 ## How it works (short)